zachyboy12/zachyboy12.github.io/contact.md

     }
     else {
       notARobot = false;
-      notARobotElement.innerText = "I'm A Robot ❌"
+      notARobotElement.innerText = "I'm Not A Robot ❌"
     }
   }
 </script>